Computational Mathematics, B.S.

 Theoretical

-Mathematics 1006 and either Mathematics 1011 or Mathematics 1012.
+Mathematics 1006 and either Mathematics 1011 or 1012.
 Completion of some or all of these courses may be waived conditional on the outcome of appropriate placement exams.

 Mathematics 1201 and 1206.
 Transfer students may also need to take Mathematics 1211 (see Mathematics Department chair).